 43. Appeal court’s powers

-(1) This section applies to a court (the “appeal court”) that is dealing with an appeal under section 40, 41 or 42 against an order or judgment of another court (the “lower court”).
+(1) This section applies to a court (the appeal court) that is dealing with an appeal under section 40, 41 or 42 against an order or judgment of another court (the lower court).

 (2) The appeal court may ascertain what material or evidence was before the lower court in any manner that it considers sufficient.